 Chrome for Android

 Google Chrome on Android has some bugs that can cause issues when using the main learning interface with keyboard testing.
-It's best to use the "On screen buttons" method.
-Better than that, it's recommended that you use the builtin Android web browser instead, or, even better, the Learn Scripture app.
+It's best to use the "On screen buttons" method, or use the app or Firefox browser, as described above.

 LearnScripture.net doesn't work correctly on any models of BlackBerry that we have tested so far, due to limitations of the provided browsers.
 Sorry!
 (If you have a recent BlackBerry and have had success, please let us know!)
 You, however, can get Opera Mini for the BlackBerry, which supports the site with a rather slow user experience - see below.